 - Electronic documents are available for download for 30 days after which the link expires

-- You may download and print the document only once - you are advised to print a copy as soon as you activate the link.
+- You may print the document only once - you are advised to print a copy as soon as you download the document.

 - Documents are supplied subject to the usual UK copyright restrictions.